aayushsinghh/demo-repo/README.md

 ##Demo
 this is a readme file.

-This is a 2nd line.
+adding another line and 2nd line was removed
 This is a 3rd line.